AltUUE/go/dev/plan.md

 # class descriptions

+Server
+- ?

+Game
+- Move

+Client
+- Game
+- ClientSideConnection ? (class olmak zorunda değil)

+## Server

+- ?

-## Game
+## Client

 - main class
-- has a Board object (maybe multiple Boards?)
+- has a Game object
 - handles gui stuff
 - keeps track of the score (optional)

-## Board
+## Game

+- Game Mode
 - handles internal logic
-- stores the game state
-- has a tree of Move objects
+- Move head ptrs
 - timers (optional)

 ## Move

 - stores move data
 - has a vector of forward pointers, and a back pointer
+- Board after move

 # details

+- We are looking to have a `playing mode` and an `analysis mode` with seemless integration between them after the game is over.

-## Game
+## Client

 - sdl2 stuff
+	- needs a Board to display, pulled from the Game object

 - new game
-	- creates an empty Board
+	- creates a new Game with an empty Move tree

 - terminate game
-	- send the Board into oblivion
+	- terminates the Game

 - load game
-	- creates a Board with the provided Move tree
+	- creates a Game object with a given Move object (or read from a file ?)

+- go to analysis

-## Board
+## Game

 - go to move
 	- sets the board to the position after the given move
+	- note that this needs to get input from the gui. thus, a (very smart) function from the Client class needs to call this.

 - insert move
 	- appends the Move tree with the given Move